johnegan4/DSM-API-Selenium-Automation/README.md

 # DSM-Selenium-Automation
-Automate EPRS application using Selenium/Java
+Automate DSM application using Selenium/Java

-EPRS test automation suite is developed using Selenium WebDriver with the TestNG framework.
+DSM test automation suite is developed using Selenium WebDriver with the TestNG framework.
 Eclipse IDE is utilized to develop the automated test scripts, and the tests are written in the Java programming language.

 Objective: